Details of the management board and sub-committees, directors and Parliamentary Committees.

-The board is chaired by the Permanent Under Secretary and is made up of eleven members:
+The board is chaired by the Permanent Under Secretary and is made up of 12 members:

-- Simon Fraser, Permanent Under Secretary and Head of the Diplomatic Service
+- Simon McDonald, Permanent Under Secretary and Head of the Diplomatic Service

-- Robert Hannigan, Director General, Defence and Intelligence
+- Jonathan Allen, Director General, Defence and Intelligence (Acting)

 - Julia Bond (Non-Executive)

 The Audit and Risk Assurance Committee (ARAC) supports the Permanent Under-Secretary to ensure there are effective arrangements for governance, risk management and internal control.
 It has no executive responsibilities, but reviews the comprehensiveness, reliability and integrity of assurances provided to the Management Board; challenges the executive; and promotes best practice across the FCO.
 It meets quarterly and is chaired by Warren Tucker, Non-Executive board member.

 The purpose of the HR Committee is to take a corporate view of the department’s human resource policies and operations, to ensure that they contribute as effectively as possible to the delivery of the department’s business needs.
 The committee has members based both in London and overseas to provide a balanced user perspective on proposed policies.

 The role of the Operations Committee is to ensure that the network changes and efficiency savings are made in a timely and coordinated way; to support the foreign policy priorities with the right IT, estates and HR strands of Diplomatic Excellence; and to take responsibility for investment decisions.